slawinski/slawinski-dev/blog/enable-subscribing-using-netlify-functions-and-mailchimp.md

 ---
-title: Enable subscribing using Netlify functions and ConvertKit
+title: Email subscribing using Netlify Functions and ConvertKit
 description: Allow users to subscribe to your blog.
 Make a collection of your users emails.
 Make a subscribe form
 draft: true